Free Government HVAC Repair & Replacement Programs

 Refrigerant A/C

 First, we illustrate how several government programs might help low-income homeowners obtain free refrigerant-based air conditioning equipment.
-New cooling systems must meet Seasonal Energy Efficiency Rating (SEER) standards to qualify.
+To qualify, new cooling systems must meet Seasonal Energy Efficiency Rating (SEER) standards.

 • WAP: Install new A/C units, saving enough energy, and may prioritize replacing old equipment running R-22 Freon, which harms the environment.